jescalan/accord/readme.md

 - `adapter.precompileFile(path, options)` - compile a file to a function
 - `adapter.compileClient(string, options)` - compile a string to a client-side-ready function
 - `adapter.compileFileClient(string, options)` - compile a file to a client-side-ready function
+- `adapter.clientHelpers()` - some adapters that compile for client also need helpers, this method returns a string of minfied javascript with all of them
 - `adapter.extensions` - array of all file extensions the compiler should match
 - `adapter.output` - string, expected output extension
 - `adapter.compiler` - the actual compiler, no adapter wrapper, if you need it